KubaO/resilient-ll-parsing-py/README.md

 - Resilient parsing means recovering as much syntactic structure from erroneous code as possible.

-- Resilient parsing is important for IDEs and language servers, who's job mostly ends when the code does not have errors any more.
+- Resilient parsing is important for IDEs and language servers, who's job mostly ends when the code does not have errors anymore.

 - Resilient parsing is related, but distinct from error recovery and repair.
   Rather than guessing what the user meant to write, the parser tries to make sense of what is actually written.